 “from the basic principles of the world”

-The Greek word for “basic principles” denotes an element, first principle.
-Literally, it means a row, rank, series.
+The Greek word for “basic principles” denotes an element, a first principle.
+Literally, it indicates a row, rank, or series.
 The verb means to walk in rank.
-It was used of the letters of the alphabet as the basic elements of writing.
+Koine Greek used the term of the letters of the alphabet as the basic elements of writing.

 Heb.
-5:12, basic principles taught to spiritual babes.
+5:12 uses the word as basic principles taught to spiritual babes.

-Jesus freed us from the basics of religion.
+Jesus freed us from the basic principles of religion.

 “why, as though living in the world”

-A believer without an understanding of positional truth will try to fake it.
-He may fool members of the human race but he will never fool God.
+A believer without an understanding of positional truth will try to fake spirituality.
+He may fool members of the human race, but he will never con God.
 A believer ignorant of the Bible is a spiritual zombie.

-If we find interests, aims and enjoyments in the Christian life, why should we interject foreign philosophy into it?
-We live as if Jesus did not die for our sin.
+If we find interests, aims, and enjoyments in the Christian life, why should we interject foreign principles into it?
+We would live in that case as if Jesus did not die for our sins.
 If we died with Christ, all mundane relations cease.
 Mere rules get us nowhere.
 We need to live the expatriated power of the new sphere of life in Christ.

-Jesus has repatriated us into the life of God.
+Jesus repatriated us into the life of God.

-Martin Luther lay naked in his cell all night in bitter cold beating his body.
+Before Martin Luther became a believer, he lay naked in his cell in the bitter cold, beating his body all night.
 He hoped that this would please God.
-He thought that torturing himself he would find peace in his soul.
+He thought that he would find peace in his soul by torturing himself.
 God freed him from this asceticism by reading the book of Romans.